het-tanis/prolug-labs/Linux-Labs/09-conditional-and-counting-loops/step3/text.md

 <details>
 <summary>Solution</summary>

-Create a script that connects over ssh to both servers and creates the neccessary files. use vi or the text editor of your choice to create this script /root/file_create.sh
+Create a script that connects over ssh to both servers and creates the necessary files. use vi or the text editor of your choice to create this script /root/file_create.sh

 ```plain